Yur0K/SteamKeysManager/README.md

 # SteamKeysManager
-Software allows you to store and manage your keys and Indiegala links
+Software allows you to store and manage your Steam keys

 # Application features:
 * Add, edit or remove Steam keys, Idiegala links